 Disseminating supplier guidelines

 Casio carries out the majority of its production outside Japan at Casio plants and manufacturing subcontractors (electronic manufacturing services).
-Every year, Casio holds briefings on its Procurement Policies in Southern China and Thailand.
+Every year, Casio holds briefings on its Procurement Policies in Southern China.

 Comprehensive management of CSR performance

-Since fiscal 2011, Casio has been conducting on-site audits of major suppliers in China and Thailand with local staff members of the CSR promotion project launched at sites in those countries.
-Starting in fiscal 2012, Casio also increased the number of sites visited from three to nine companies in China and from two to six companies in Thailand.
-Activities in Thailand were suspended from the second half of 2011 due to flooding, but were scheduled to recommence in the second half of 2012.
+Since fiscal 2011, Casio has been conducting onsite audits of major suppliers in China and Thailand with local staff members of the CSR promotion projects launched at sites in those countries.
+In fiscal 2012, the company started planning onsite inspections performed mainly by local Casio staff, and the number of visits is increasing.

 Improving CSR across the supply chain